arunpatro/chat3d/README.md

   - who owns whom?
 - should be able to modify the parameters of the objects and the scene (RL)
 - should start with 2d graphics like svg at first
 - can restrict to not too complex shapes like predicting the CSG tree.

+## llm core skills
+We will develop examples to help the llm learn each skill for scene understanding
+- notion of numbers [works n <= 3]
+- spatial relative position, prepositionally
+- needs to understand material properties

 ## relevant research
 1. Neural Shape Parsers for Constructive Solid Geometry